Metinho: Early life

 Metinho was born in Matadi, Democratic Republic of the Congo, but moved to Brazil aged one, after his father, Abel, fled the country following religious persecution.
-After settling in the Cinco Bocas favela in Brás de Pina, a neighbourhood in Rio de Janeiro, Abel came up with the name "Metinho" for his son, taking the diminutive form of his real name, Meto, a common tradition in Brazil.
+After settling in the Cinco Bocas favela in Brás de Pina, a neighbourhood in Rio de Janeiro, Abel came up with the name "Metinho" for his son, taking the diminutive form of his real name, Meto - a common tradition in Brazil.

 Club career

 Metinho progressed through the youth sides of Madureira before going on trial with Vasco da Gama.
 He was offered a contract, but changed his mind before finalising the deal, determined that he would wait for Fluminense to make an offer.
 He joined the Tricolor, and moved from the favela into a house owned by then-teammate João Pedro.
 Metinho would go on to captain the under-17 team of Fluminense and play for the club's under-20 side.
+In 2020, he was included in The Guardian's "Next Generation 2020".
 In March 2021, Metinho made his professional debut, coming on as a substitute for Rafael Ribeiro in a 3–0 loss to Portuguesa-RJ.

 On 15 June 2021, Fluminense confirmed that Metinho had been released by the club in order to "introduce himself to his new club in Europe".
 On 23 July, this was confirmed to be Ligue 1 side Troyes, with which he signed a five-year contract for a reported fee of €5 million plus bonuses.

-On 2 July 2022, Metinho moved to Lommel on loan for the 2022–23 season.
+On 2 July 2022, Metinho moved to Belgian club Lommel on loan for the 2022–23 season.

+On 31 August 2023, Metinho joined Sparta Rotterdam in the Netherlands on loan.
+The loan was extended for the 2024–25 season.

+On 27 January 2025, Metinho moved on a new loan to Basel in Switzerland.